HOW IT WORKS

 Who owns the agents and the data?

 Your data is yours, always.
-Agent configurations built for your business are yours to keep operating with us — and the playbooks, baselines, and measured results stay with your company.
+Agent configurations built for your business are yours to keep operating with us.
+And the playbooks, baselines, and measured results stay with your company.

 Who is accountable if an agent gets something wrong?